 How much does the average pregnancy cost with insurance?

 How much you’ll pay depends on whether there are complications or if you need a C-section.
-With surgery factored in, the study found you’ll pay somewhere between $3,364 to $5,161.
+With surgery factored in, the study found you’ll pay somewhere from $3,364 to $5,161.

-While the study noted a marked increase in pregnancy-related costs, the authors pointed out that it was more a reflection of rising deductibles than rising costs.
+While the study notes a marked increase in pregnancy-related costs, the authors point out that it was more a reflection of rising deductibles than rising costs.

 Researchers found that between 2008 and 2015, deductibles had gone up from around 69% to about 87%.
 As a result, women were paying 7% more for their childbirth expenses.

-The benefit of high-deductible plans is that they could make you eligible for a health savings account (HSA), a tax-advantaged account just for medical-related expenses.
+With a high-deductible plan, you may be eligible for a health savings account, or HSA, a tax-advantaged account just for medical-related expenses.